HOW TO CARE FOR

 • Do not use a vacuum with beater bar engaged.
 Instead turn off beater bar or use the “bare floor” setting to avoid damaging your floor.

-• Do not use ammonia or bleach to clean your vinyl flooring.
+• Do not use cleaners that are ammonia-based, or that contain bleach, to clean your vinyl flooring.

 • Do not use a steam mop to clean your floor because the high temperature may cause damage to vinyl flooring.

 • Furniture legs can scuff or mar flooring.
-Use soft padded protectors where furniture contacts the floor.
+Keep your furniture on soft felt protector pads where furniture contacts the floor.

 • For heavy furniture and appliances that do not move frequently, use rubber furniture casters or cups where they meet the floor.

 • Never push, pull, or drag furniture, appliances, or other items across the floor.
-Always lift and carry.
+Always lift and carry or put down padding and plywood when you need to roll large items into your home, like a new sofa or fridge.

 REMOVING SPILLS & STAINS